KellyNyanbinary/KellyNyanbinary.github.io/academics/creative-cage/assets/main.typ

 = Epilogue

 #quote(block: true, attribution: "Medium Post: Mei Zhang, 2014")[
-  I didn’t leave Adobe because I hated the cloud.
+  I didn't leave Adobe because I hated the cloud.
 I left because I love the sky.

   We used to build the tools that people created with.
 Then those tools began asking for permission.
 Subscriptions made sense on paper.
-They didn’t make sense for the soul.
+They didn't make sense for the soul.

   History will call it a business shift.
-I’ll remember it as the moment creativity learned to wait for confirmation.
+I'll remember it as the moment creativity learned to wait for confirmation.
 ]

 #pagebreak()